Documentation

 Reply to an existing email

-If the customer sent an email, you may see a Reply button on the email in the timeline.
+If the customer sent an email, you may see a Reply button on that email in the timeline.
+This keeps your answer in the same email thread the customer started.

 Type your message, review it, and click Send email.